Starting over at 45 with nothing is bound to be daunting.

 - Find an exercise you will do online (self-isolating style) and give it a go.

 Social – got some good frenemies?
-Maybe it is time to find some friends in the areas you want to develop to stretch you to learn and or achieve more.
+Maybe it is time to find friends in the areas you want to develop to stretch you to learn and achieve more.

 - Find local or online meet up groups on the subjects you want to grow in